 - Otoacoustic emission (OAE) screenings are conducted in the nursery.
 A soft earphone is placed in your baby’s ear canal.
 Sounds emitted through the earphone stimulate the ear and cause a measurable echo.
 If an echo is not detected, an additional screening test may be performed.

-- Automated auditory brainstem evoked response (AABR) screening involves placing electrodes on the infant’s head, neck and shoulders stimulating the hearing through earphones and measuring the electrical activity generated by the ear in response to sound.
-If additional information is required after these two screenings, you will be referred to your pediatrician for follow-up.
+- Automated auditory brainstem evoked response (AABR) screening involves placing electrodes on the infant’s head, neck, and shoulders stimulating the hearing through earphones and measuring the electrical activity generated by the ear in response to sound.
+If additional information is required after these two screenings, you will be referred to your pediatrician for a follow-up.

 Your baby may have her/his first of three hepatitis B vaccines while in the hospital.
 Discuss the need for all immunizations with your pediatrician or pediatric nurse practitioner.

 This blood test is a screening measure for possible phenylketonuria, a problem with the metabolism that could lead to mental retardation if not addressed.
 The test is done shortly after birth; talk with the doctor about additional test schedules.

 - The blood is usually drawn from the heel and it may help if the feet are warm at the time.

 Your baby receives an injection of vitamin K shortly after birth to help the blood clot properly.